gubellom/gubellom.github.io/replication.md

 # Working papers

 - A Theory of Perverse Redistribution in Higher Education and Income Tax Progressivity in Europe (with [N.M.
+Strecker](https://sites.google.com/site/nmstrecker/)), 2024 (*under revision*)
-Strecker](https://sites.google.com/site/nmstrecker/)) [2022 version: [UCD Centre for Economic Research Working Paper Series 2022,  WP22/26](https://hdl.handle.net/10419/296672)] (*submitted to a journal*)
+     - Previously circulated as: *previously circulated as Weakly Progressive: Disproportionate Higher Education Attendance and the Structure of Income Taxes*, 2022, [[UCD Centre for Economic Research Working Paper Series 2022,  WP22/26](https://hdl.handle.net/10419/296672)]

 # Other ongoing work